 Stan holds access to slightly less content with approximately 1,300-1,700 movies and 500+ TV shows.
 But it’s not one to back down without a fight.
-Stan has secured the rights to some of the most iconic television ever made such as The Office, The OC, Grey’s Anatomy, Seinfeld and Friends gracing our screens through the “Stan Iconic Series”, with Stan also the home to shows like Better Call Saul, Billions and newcomer Normal People.
+Stan has secured the rights to some of the most iconic television ever made such as The OC, Grey’s Anatomy and Seinfeld gracing our screens through the “Stan Iconic Series”, with Stan also the home to shows like Better Call Saul, Billions and newcomer Normal People.
 Stan’s Originals movies category may leave some wanting, but it does look to redeem itself through documentaries and international new releases such as the Academy Award winning movie Parasite.

 - Winner: This is a tough call, and completely dependent on what you look for when you plonk yourself down on the couch for the next few hours.

 As the final scores are tallied, it becomes clear that not much separates the two besides personal opinion.
 If you’re a film buff, a fan of re-watching old TV shows, or want to share devices at a low cost, Stan might be your thing.
 If you’re willing to dish out a little bit more per month for the highest quality and for never-ending Originals, maybe it’s Netflix.
 To help with the final decision, check out the table below to find out which service may be the best for your next binge session.